Yousef-20/HR-project/README.md

 ## Managerial Performance Evaluation:

-Evaluate the average manager rating based on employee feedback.
+Evaluate the average manager rating for each employee.
 Identify areas of improvement for managers to enhance team productivity and morale.